College of Arts and Sciences

 - Bioethics and Humanities Initiative

 - Stoffel Fund for Excellence in Scientific Inquiry

 The College of Arts and Sciences is the largest at St. Ambrose University, housing more than 90 full-time faculty and dozens of majors:

 - Behavioral Neuropsychology, Forensic Psychology, and Psychology

-- Computer Science, Computer and Network Security, and Computer Network Admin
+- Computer Science, Cybersecurity, and Computer Network Administration

 - Criminal Justice and Sociology

 - Digital Filmmaking